abinit/abinit_web/docs/planning.md

 ### ABINITv10.9 planning

+:red_circle: July XY, 2026 :
+Merge ABINITv10.9.0 contributions, as well as merge ABINITv10.6.7, to reach frozen v10.9.1.
+Start ABINITv10.9.2 for further developments.

-:red_circle: May 22, 2026
+[DONE] May 22, 2026
 Start ABINITv10.9.0, for new developments, from v10.8.1.

 ### ABINITv10.8 planning

 **For bug fixes and releases**

+:red_circle: July XY, 2026 :
+Merge ABINITv10.8.2 contributions, to reach frozen v10.8.3.
+Start ABINITv10.8.2
+for bug fixes and documentation, including preparation of the release notes.
+The first v10.8 public release will depend on the availability of the release notes ...

-:red_circle: May 22, 2026 :
+[DONE] May 22, 2026 :
 Merge ABINITv10.8.0 contributions, to reach frozen v10.8.1.
-This will be a beta release for the EPW school.
-Start ABINITv10.8.2 for bug fixes and documentation, including preparation of the release notes, as well as beta release for the EPW school.
+This is a beta release for the EPW school.
+Start ABINITv10.8.2 for bug fixes and documentation, including preparation of the release notes (late June ?!), as well as beta release for the EPW school.
+Star ABINITv10.9.0 for new developments.
-ABINITv10.8.1 will not be advertized on the ABINIT Web main page, but will be accessible as a beta release on Github.
+ABINITv10.8.1 is not advertized on the ABINIT Web main page, but is accessible as a beta release on Github.

 [DONE] May 20, 2026 :
 Start ABINITv10.8.0 (796dda48), for bug fixes and documentation, as well as beta release for the EPW school, still also for new developments.